Breaking the Curse of Dimensionality: Diffusion Models Efficiently Learn Low-Dimensional Distributions

 \subsection{Preliminaries on Score-Based Diffusion Models}

-\paragraph{Forward and reverse SDEs of diffusion models.} In general, diffusion models consist of forward and reverse processes indexed by a continuous time variable $t \in [0,1]$.
-Specifically, the forward process progressively injects noise into the data.
-This process can be described by the following stochastic differential equation (SDE):
+\paragraph{Forward and reverse processes of diffusion models.} In general, diffusion models aim to learn a data distribution and generate new samples through forward and reverse processes indexed by a continuous time variable $t \in [0,1]$.
+Specifically, the forward process progressively injects noise into the data, which can be described by the following stochastic differential equation (SDE):